 Achieve a healthy self-image with an individualized approach to breast enhancement.

 Like all surgeries, a breast lift comes with the risk of potential complications.
-Dr. Mulholland has been performing these procedures for many years and, as such, the risk of a significant complication is extremely low.
+Dr. Bell has been performing these procedures for many years and, as such, the risk of a significant complication is extremely low.
 Regardless, please note that all complications are managed and corrected as part of your surgical fee.

 In some cases, a breast lift can result in swelling.
 However, complimentary post-surgery laser treatments will reduce the risk of visible scarring.